Innovation Strategy

 Create a visual roadmap linking innovation activities to goals, timelines, and resource planning.

-After the strategy or charter is defined; used in planning and execution phases.
+After the strategy or charter is defined, it is used in both the planning and execution phases.

 How This Supports Innovation in ENVRI